+Equipment \$ 585,131

+Furniture & Fixtures 17,226

+Subtotal \$ 602,357

-Equipment Furniture & Fixtures \$ 585,131 17,226 Subtotal 602,357 Less accumulated depreciation and amortization Equipment under Capital Leases, net \$ (43,772) 558,585
+Less accumulated depreciation and amortization (43,772)

+Furniture and Equipment, net \$ 558,585

 NOTE D - INCOME TAXES

 We recognized losses for both financial and tax reporting purposes during 2005, and for financial reporting purposes during 2006 in the accompanying consolidated statements of operations.
 As we have significant loss carryforwards for tax purposes, no provisions for income taxes and/or deferred income taxes payable have been provided in the accompanying consolidated financial statements.